RELATIONS WITH THE EU

 Political Relations

-Political relations between the European Union and Colombia are strong, stable and dynamic.
-The historic ties that unite them have permitted constant multilateral to bilateral dialogue, with the Community of Latin American and the Caribbean States – EU/CELAC (previously with the Rio Group) under the framework cooperation agreement between the European Union and the Andean community and at the bilateral European Union-Colombia level.
+The relationship between the European Union and Latin America and the Caribbean (LAC) is more important than ever.
+Both regions share deep cultural, social, economic and political ties and values.
+These historic ties have allowed for a constant dialogue from the multilateral to the bilateral level, with the Community of Latin American and Caribbean States - EU/CELAC, under the Framework Cooperation Agreement between the European Union and the Andean Community and at the bilateral level European Union-Colombia.

 Environment